 The following section contains a comparative breakdown of project expenditures for the Company's significant projects.
+Reimbursements represents the amounts received from our joint venture partners and option partners to be applied against the expenditures for the project.

 2.2.1 West McArthur Project, Saskatchewan - Mitsubishi